Positioning elements on the web with CSS

 Grid is the newest way to create layouts on the web.
 It is a powerful set of rules that allow you to position elements on a vertical and horizontal plane.

 Unlike flexbox, grid should be used for larger page layout.
 Flexbox can, and should, be placed inside of a grid layout to help position the components a grid layout contains.
-Browser support for grid is great, save for a few issues with Internet Explorer that require a vendor prefix to handle a previous version of the specification.
+Browser support for grid is great as well!

 There are a lot of properties and functions to learn in order to implement grid, but once put in place it does wonders for keeping your layouts flexible and maintainable.